haberdashPI/bistable/README.md

 ## Re-running computational simulations

-After installing, each experiment, listed under `data`, can be run using the `src/run_all_count_lengths.sh` script.
+After installation, each experiment, listed under `data`, can be run using the `src/run_all_count_lengths.sh` script.
 This uses [SLURM](https://slurm.schedmd.com/documentation.html) to run and manage jobs on a computer cluster.